ganymede30/NYC-Food-Availability/README.md

 ## Motivation

-Food Desert is a personal project of mine I've been thinking about a while.
+NYC Food Availability is a personal project of.
 I wanted to map food security in New York City.
-I saw that [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/) had an [Isochrone feature](https://docs.mapbox.com/help/tutorials/get-started-isochrone-api/) and I figured this would be a great way to map how grocery store accessibility.
+I saw that [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/) had an [Isochrone feature](https://docs.mapbox.com/help/tutorials/get-started-isochrone-api/) and I figured this would be a great way to map grocery store accessibility.
 This was also an excuse to familiarize myself with [React Hooks](https://reactjs.org/docs/hooks-intro.html)

+## Local Setup

+1. Fork and clone this repo
+2. Run `npm install`
+3. Run `npm run start` and head over to http://localhost:3000/

 ## Tech Stack